run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Run:ai Supports Kubernetes [Pos Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 Pod Security Policy is deprecated and will be removed from Kubernetes (and Run:ai) with the introduction of Kubernetes 1.25.
 As such, Run:ai will be removing support for PSP in versions higher than 2.8.
 ### NVIDIA

-Run:ai supports NVIDIA GPU Operator version 1.9 and 22.9.0.
+Run:ai requires NVIDIA GPU Operator version 1.9 and 22.9.0.
 The interim versions (1.10 and 1.11) have a documented issue as per the note below.

 !!!
 Important
     NVIDIA GPU Operator has a bug that affects metrics and scheduling.
 The bug affects NVIDIA GPU Operator versions 1.10 and 1.11 but does not exist in 1.9 and is resolved in 22.9.0.
 For more details see [NVIDIA bug report](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.